arvindvs/neural-network-builder/README.md

-# neural-network-builder
+### Neural Network Builder

-Build a standard classifying feed-forward neural network.
+Build and train a standard fully-connected neural network.

-Choose the size of input, number of layers, type of activation function, and number of output classes in your network.

-Train your network by providing the data inputs and outputs and learning rate (uses batch gradient descent).
+Choose the size of input, number of layers, type of activation function, and number of output classes in your network Train your network by providing data inputs and inputs with a specific learning rate.

-Use your fully trained network to perform classification!
+Use your fully trained network to perform classification or regression!
+## Getting Started

+# Prerequisites

+## Usage

+# Creating architecture

+# Training

+# Saving and Reading NN object